Produce Safety for School Gardens Training Program

 Purpose

-The purpose of the program is to educate and prepare children from pre-kindergarten through grade 5 to grow and harvest school grown produce safely while increasing the confidence of school officials that fruits and vegetables grown on site can be safe for consumption, thereby increasing children’s access to school grown foods for both educational and wellness purposes.
+The purpose of the Program is to educate and prepare children in preschool through 5th Grade to grow and harvest school grown produce safely while increasing the confidence of school officials that fruits and vegetables grown on site can be safe for consumption, thereby increasing children’s access to school grown foods for both educational and wellness purposes.

-The program will adapt the Produce Safety Alliance Grower Training Course, currently used by the Ohio Department of Agriculture (ODA) in their adult Produce Safety Alliance trainings, for preK-5 students.
-The program will include a Farm to Early Care and Education (ECE) Garden Safety Toolkit, corresponding picture book, Farm to School (K-5th grade) Garden Safety Toolkit, complimentary videos, and a series of farm to school standard operating procedures (SOPs) for bringing produce from the field to cafeterias and classrooms.
-The program’s toolkits, materials, and videos will provide produce safety lessons on the following six topic areas:
+The Program will adapt the Produce Safety Alliance Grower Training Course, currently used by the Ohio Department of Agriculture (ODA) in their adult Produce Safety Alliance trainings, for preschool through 5th Grade students.
+The Program will include a Farm to Early Care and Education (ECE) Garden Safety Toolkit, corresponding picture book, Farm to School (K-5th grade) Garden Safety Toolkit, complimentary videos, and a series of farm to school standard operating procedures (SOPs) for bringing produce from the field to cafeterias and classrooms.
+The Program’s toolkits, materials, and videos will provide produce safety lessons on the following six topic areas:

 Child Nutrition Engagement

-To ensure the Program meets the desired goal of increasing school grown foods in child nutrition programs, the Department will select two NSLP sponsors and two CACFP sponsors to help in the development of the Program and to assess the created materials and resources.
+To ensure the Program meets the desired goal of increasing school grown foods in child nutrition programs, the Department will select up to three sponsors of the NSLP and two CACFP sponsors to help in the development of the Program and to assess the created materials and resources.
 Selected sponsors, or “piloting organizations,” will each contribute a minimum of two individuals to participate in a Produce Safety Workgroup that will create the Program’s toolkits and materials, ensuring they are appropriate for Ohio’s young gardeners and relevant to child nutrition food service operations.
 Selected sponsors will then pilot the Program with their students, providing feedback on the results.

 Eligible Applicants